arvidn/libtorrent/branches/libtorrent_aio_peer_classes/docs/manual.rst

 	+-----------+-----------+

-During the SSL handshake, both peers need to authenticate by providing a certificate that is signed by the private counterpart of the CA certificate found in the .torrent file.
+During the SSL handshake, both peers need to authenticate by providing a certificate that is signed by the CA certificate found in the .torrent file.
 These peer certificates are expected to be privided to peers through some other means than bittorrent.
 Typically by a peer generating a certificate request which is sent to the publisher of the torrent, and the publisher returning a signed certificate.

 In libtorrent, `set_ssl_certificate()`_ in torrent_handle_ is used to tell libtorrent where to find the peer certificate and the private key for it.
 When an SSL torrent is loaded, the torrent_need_cert_alert_ is posted to remind the user to provide a certificate.

+A peer connecting to an SSL torrent MUST provide the *SNI* TLS extension (server name indication).
+The server name is the hex encoded info-hash of the torrent to connect to.
-In order for the client to know which torrent an incoming connection belongs to, in order to provide the correct certificate, each SSL torrent opens their own dedicated listen socket.
+This is required for the client accepting the connection to know which certificate to present.

-This feature is only available if libtorrent is build with openssl support (``TORRENT_USE_OPENSSL``).
+SSL connections are accepted on a separate socket from normal bittorrent connections.
+To pick which port the SSL socket should bind to, set ``session_settings::ssl_listen`` to a different port.
+It defaults to port 4433.
+This setting is only taken into account when the normal listen socket is opened (i.e. just changing this setting won't necessarily close and re-open the SSL socket).
+To not listen on an SSL socket at all, set ``ssl_listen`` to 0.

 peer classes
 ============